-- The loss or loss of a lower leg along with the lasting effects of a natural disease or injury
+- The loss, or loss of use, of a lower leg, along with the lasting effects of natural disease or injury

-- Blindness in both eyes (defined as having 20/200 eyesight or worse)
+- Blindness in both eyes (defined as having 20/200 eyesight or less)

 - Certain severe burns

-If you suffered an injury involving the loss or loss of use of one foot or leg after September 11, 2001 and require the use of braces, crutches, canes or a wheelchair to balance or walk, 120 veterans per fiscal year can also qualify for a grant.
+- The loss, or loss of use, of one foot or leg after September 11, 2001, that requires the use of braces, crutches, canes or a wheelchair for independent mobility

 Special Housing Adaptation (SHA) Grant

-- Loss or loss of function in both hands
+- Loss, or loss of function, of both hands

 - Certain severe burns